saucelabs/sauce-docs/docs/hosted-orchestration/running-tests.md

   </tr>
   <tr>
     <td>Succeeded</td>
-    <td>The <b>entrypoint</b> command returns a status code == 0, and the container is terminated successfully</td>
+    <td>The <code>entrypoint</code> command returns a status code == 0, and the container is terminated successfully.</td>
   </tr>
   <tr>
     <td>Failed</td>
-    <td>The <b>entrypoint</b> command returns a non-zero status code, and the container is terminated successfully.
+    <td>The <code>entrypoint</code> command returns a non-zero status code, and the container is terminated successfully.
 A "failed" status is also returned if an error occurs on the container.</td>
   </tr>
 </table>

-## Getting Logs and Artifacts

-Coming Soon!